nios-students/docs/wiki/FAQ'S.md

 Note: If you finish your exams in the second year NIOS will give your result documents after you give all sebjects i.e. after the second exam results are declared.

+# On Demand related FAQs

+# Technical issues and other miscellaneous FAQs

 # What are the official video resources